-Deep R Programming
+Deep R Programming#

 This early draft is distributed in the hope that it will be useful.

 For many students around the world, educational resources are hardly affordable.
 Therefore, I have decided that this book should remain an independent, non-profit, open-access project (available both in PDF and HTML forms).
-Whilst, for some people, the presence of a “designer tag” from a major publisher might still be a proxy for quality, it is my hope that this publication will prove useful to those who seek knowledge for knowledge’s sake.
+Whilst, for some people, the presence of a “designer tag” from a major publisher might still be a proxy for quality, it is my hope that this publication will prove useful to those seeking knowledge for knowledge’s sake.

 Please spread the news about it by sharing the above URLs with your mates, peers, or students.
 Thank you.